You are here

 Q: How does membership benefit the members?

 The Twin Cities Angels provides its members enhanced deal flow, better due diligence, and the negotiating power of pooled capital.
-The group also provides a forum for fellowship of like minded successful people.
+The group also provides a forum for fellowship of like-minded successful people.
 Investing in seed stage companies is very risky.
 The Twin Cities Angels brings together at one place and time some of the most successful people in Minnesota and the upper Midwest; folks who have walked the walk.
 By sharing their experiences and judgments the assessment of potential companies is quicker and more accurate.
 Each member is often a recognized source of capital in their own communities, so each brings to the Twin Cities Angels a unique source of new deals.

 Q. How do I get my money out?